Growing mushrooms indoors: Incubation and grow rooms

 When blocks are finished, we rip off the bags and put the remaining mushroom compost in garbage bags to sit in front of our shop.
 Those bags are free for you to pick up, as they can support healthy soil in gardens.

 The harvested mushrooms all go in boxes and relax in the walk-in cooler before they head to whatever’s next.
 Most of the mushrooms stay fresh and are delivered to restaurants, shops, and customers in the Ottawa area.
-Others come with us to the Beechwood Farmers Market in Vanier, Ottawa.
+Others come with us to farmers' markets across Ottawa.
 Older mushrooms are great to dehydrate and either enjoy as they are or to pulverize into a powder.